Are you ready for the next step in your career? If so, we have an excellent opportunity for you to join our laboratory’s team!

-- Experience in testing samples for toxic compounds using complex instrumentation, such as Liquid Chromatography-Tandem Mass Spectrometry, Gas Chromatography-Mass Spectrometry and/or Gas Chromatography-Electron Capture
+- Experience testing clinical specimens for toxic compounds using complex instrumentation such as Liquid Chromatography-Mass Spec, Inductively Coupled Plasma-Mass Spec and/or Gas Chromatography-Mass Spec

 Incumbents in this class must be willing to periodically undergo tests and immunizations for communicable diseases.